Harry Potter: A Film Analysis

 There are of course positives, most notably everything up until where the film begins to drag, excluding the visual problems noted above.
 Seeing Harry learn about being a wizard and coming to the realization that he isn’t a freak is wonderful.
 The score is excellent and really complements the source material.
 Williams continues to do this with the second and third entry into the series.

 For Chamber, I’m not going to delve into the visuals, as they mirror the first with the exception of superior visual effects.
 I will instead focus on its longevity and immensely boring nature.
 The film clocks in at nearly two hours and forty minutes (with credits) and you can feel every minute of it.
 It’s sad that everything preceding Harry’s return to Hogwarts is superior to everything taking place within it.
 The humor present when Harry first visits the Burrow will elicit laughs from time to time, even upon repeat viewings.
-The same can be said for the moments at the bookstore in Diagon Alley when the audience is treated with the first appearance of Gilderoy Lockhart.
+The same can be said for the moments at the bookstore in Diagon Alley when the audience is treated to the first appearance of Gilderoy Lockhart.

 Overall, the first two films range from “wholly mediocre” to “an overlong chore.”
 Stone creates the world for the audience, and even though it has problems, you won’t be wishing for it to end.
 Chamber, however, makes you wonder what happened during the creating process to disengage the audience so much throughout.